Attentional Prototype Inference for Few-Shot Segmentation: Methodology

 where we also deploy a conditional prior $p(\mathbf{m}_q|\mathbf{x}_q)$ for $\mathbf{m}_q$, since the attention maps should be specific for each individual query image $\mathbf{x}_q$.

 However, these posteriors are intractable in practice.
 Thus, we introduce the variational posterior to approximate the true posteriors by minimizing their Kullback-Leibler (KL) divergence.
 We employ the variational distributions $q_{\phi_1}(\mathbf{z}|\mathbf{x}_q,\mathbf{y}_q, \mathcal{S})$ and $q_{\phi_2}(\mathbf{m}_q|\mathbf{x}_q,\mathbf{y}_q)$ for the prototype $\mathbf{z}$ and the attention map $\mathbf{m}_q$, respectively.
-By incorporating the variational posteriors into the conditional log-likelihood $\log p(\mathbf{y}_q|\mathbf{x}_q,S)$ of (\ref{logll}), we arrive at:
+By incorporating the variational posteriors into the conditional log-likelihood $\log p(\mathbf{y}_q|\mathbf{x}_q,S)$ of (\ref{logll}), we arrive at

-Applying Jensen's inequality gives rise to the ELBO as follows:
+Applying Jensen's inequality gives rise to the ELBO as follows

 The first term of the ELBO is the expectation of the log-likelihood of the conditional generative distribution $p(\mathbf{y}_q|\mathbf{z},\mathbf{m}_q,\mathbf{x}_q)$ based on the inferred prototypes $\bf{z}$ and attention maps $\mathbf{m}_q$.
 The second term is the KL divergence between the estimated posterior distribution $q_{\phi_1}(\mathbf{z}|\mathbf{x}_q,\mathbf{y}_q,\mathcal{S})$ and the prior distribution $p(\mathbf{z}|\mathcal{S})$.
-Minimizing this term encourages the model to leverage the object information for segmentation of the query image.
+Minimizing this term encourages the model to leverage the object information for the segmentation of the query image.
 Minimizing the third term of the KL divergence enables the model to generate attention maps that highlight the foreground object.
 We derive the optimization objective based on the ELBO.
-A graphical illustration of the attentional prototype inference is shown in Figure~\ref{fig:graph}.